 Brace yourself to encounter the contradictory nature of this cross-breed.
 One instant they will seem all too willing to settle down in your lap and watch television.
 But the bliss lasts only until some trigger grabs their attention.

-Being inherently inquisitive, something as tiny as an insect or as frisky as a squirrel can set them exploring.
+Because they’re curious by nature, something as tiny as an insect or as frisky as a squirrel can set them exploring.
 Training these cross-breeds requires an infinite degree of patience.
 Sessions should not just be short, but with plenty of encouragement.

 18. Highland Maltie

-Parents: West Highland White x Maltese mix
+Parents: Westie x Maltese mix

-Elegance and grace is what best describes a Highland Maltie, a charming offspring a Maltese and Westland White Terrier.
+Elegance and grace is what best describes a Highland Maltie, a charming offspring of a Maltese and Westland White Terrier.
 With mischievous brown eyes and a black nose peeping out from long dense white fur, the hybrid looks adorable.